Berg0162/S3-Switch/README.md

 <img src="https://github.com/Berg0162/s3-switch/blob/main/images/T-DISPLAY-S3.jpg" align="left" width="500" height="500" alt="S3-Switch">
 LilyGo T-Display-S3 is an ESP32-S3 development board.
 It is equipped with a color 1.9" LCD screen (170*320) and two programmable buttons.
 Communication with the display is using an I8080 interface.
 Its overall size has the same layout as the T-Display.
 The ESP32S3 allows for USB communication and can be programmed in the Arduino Integrated Development Environment (IDE).<br>

-See for specifications and installation: [LilyGo ESP32S3 T-display](https://github.com/Xinyuan-LilyGO/T-Display-S3)
+See for specifications, installation and setup: [LilyGo ESP32S3 T-display](https://github.com/Xinyuan-LilyGO/T-Display-S3)
 <br clear="left">

 ### 5V Relay 1-Channel High-active or Low-active</br>